MicrosoftDocs/memdocs/memdocs/intune/protect/atp-manage-vulnerabilities.md

 ## How integration works

 After you connect Intune to Microsoft Defender Advanced Threat Protection, ATP receives threat and vulnerability details from managed devices.
+Vulnerabilities that are discovered are not based on configurations from Intune.
+They are based on Microsoft Defender ATP configurations and scan details.

 In the Microsoft Defender Security Center console, ATP security admins review data about endpoint vulnerabilities.
 The admins then use a single-click to create security tasks that flag the vulnerable devices for remediation.
 The security tasks are immediately passed to the Intune console where Intune admins can view them.
 The security task identifies the type of vulnerability, priority, status, and the steps to take to remediate the vulnerability.
 The Intune admin chooses to accept or reject the task.